zodb/relstorage/README.txt

     meaning no history is kept.
 This is meaningful even for history-free storages, since unreferenced objects are not removed from the database until the specified number of days have passed.

+  ``--dry-run``
+    Instructs the storage to run a dry run of the pack but not actually delete anything.
+This is equivalent to specifying ``pack-dry-run true`` in the storage options.

 Development
 ===========